sciZer0/newdiscoveries/a/README.md

 during the 5th second is:W = 196 (N) * 44.1 (m) = 8643.6 Joules

-ATTENTION: “Official” science states that while free-falling
+ATTENTION: "Official" science states that while free-falling

 the more Distance (D) traveled by the object during the given second, the more Work is done by the same Gravitational Force during the given second; —  or in other words,  the more Work is done by the same Gravitational Force during the given second, the more Distance (D) traveled by the object during the given second.

 This statement above is absolutely wrong and this is explained in Discovery #1.

-Also, “official” science says that while free-falling of the 20 kg object, during every second the Universe (Big Organism), while doing Work, is spending some Energy (resource) of the Universe (Big Organism) on this Work.
+Also, "official" science says that while free-falling of the 20 kg object, during every second the Universe (Big Organism), while doing Work, is spending some Energy (resource) of the Universe (Big Organism) on this Work.

 I also absolutely agree with this above.

-But I don’t agree with the formula “official” science calculates Energy by.
+But I don’t agree with the formula "official" science calculates Energy by.

-Specifically, “Official” science says that Energy being spent by the Universe during the given second (while Gravitational Force is pushing the free-falling object) can be calculated by this formula:
+Specifically, "Official" science says that Energy being spent by the Universe during the given second (while Gravitational Force is pushing the free-falling object) can be calculated by this formula:

 E = F * D

 where,E — Energy (Resource) being spent by the subject doing Work during the given second, (for example, as the subject this might be you or the Universe) (Joule: J);F — Force pushing the object during every second (Newton: N);D — Distance moved by the pushed object during the given second (meter: m).

-Since during every second Force (Gravitational Force) is the same, 196 Newtons (196 N); and since during every second the pushed 20 kg object is moving the distance different in size, “official” science says the following:
+Since during every second Force (Gravitational Force) is the same, 196 Newtons (196 N); and since during every second the pushed 20 kg object is moving the distance different in size, "official" science says the following:

 Energy (Resource) being spent by the Universe on Work